1234567890num/KH2FM-Plando-Useful-Codes/Vanilla Battle Level.md

 # Default

-Each row correspond to 2^ID in the bitmask.
+Each row correspond to 2^ID in the bitmask and is activated when the corresponding progress flag is raised by the game.

 | ID | Progress Flag       | ZZ | ES | TT | DI | HB | BB | HE | AL | MU | PO | LK | LM | DC | WI | HT | WM | CA | TR | EH |
 |:--:|---------------------|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|